vuejs/v2.vuejs.org/README.md

 The site is automatically deployed when commits land in `master`, via [Netlify](https://www.netlify.com/).

-If you are the maintainer of a community translation fork and would like to deploy via Netlify instead of GitHub pages, you can first deploy to Netlify yourself and then ping @yyx990803 in an issue to request a DNS update.
+If you are the maintainer of a community translation fork and would like to deploy via Netlify instead of GitHub pages, please ping @yyx990803 in an issue to request a Netlify team membership and DNS update.

 ## On Translations